ronniearistil/FinTrackFlow/README.md

     npm run server

 Runs the mock backend using JSON Server.
-Open http://localhost:5000/projects to view the project data.
+Open (http://localhost:5001/projects | http://localhost:5001/expenses) to view the project and expense data.

 Ensure the JSON Server is running for the React app to access the project and expense data.